 In sepsis, the pathogens that are causing the infection in your bloodstream interfere with your body’s normal defenses and prevent your immune system from working properly.
 The pathogens also produce toxins that can damage your organs.

 The results of the test can help your doctor determine which specific organism or bacteria is causing the blood infection and how best to combat it.

-Symptoms of sepsis include:
+Symptoms of blood infection and sepsis

 - decreased urine